9sako6/imgcmp/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Then, you will receive a pull request with optimized images after your `git push`.
+Then, you will receive a pull request with optimized images after your pull request.

 ## Configuration
 imgcmp offers an ignore option.